Fairness in Token Delegation: Mitigating Voting Power Concentration in DAOs: Background and Data Collection

 \subsection{Data Labeling}

 \paraib{Username-to-Wallet Mapping via Tally} To associate discussions from governance forums with on-chain activities, we performed user-to-wallet mapping using public profile data available on Tally.
 Based on a set of matching heuristics described below, with specific examples provided in Table \ref{tab:labeling_examples}, we linked the identifiers obtained from Tally to those from governance forums, enabling us to associate off-chain forum users with on-chain wallet addresses.
+Table~\ref{tab:forum-matched-summary} summarizes the subset of forum data from Table~\ref{tab:forum-dataset-summary} that we successfully \stress{entity-matched} with on-chain addresses from Tally.
+Despite partial matching rates, the resulting dataset remains broadly representative of the original forum activity.

 \textcircled{ {1}} \parab{\textit{High-confidence} (Exact ENS match)} This category includes cases where the forum username or optional name attributes exactly matches the \texttt{.eth} name derived from a Tally-linked wallet address.
 The ENS name must be uniquely associated with the on-chain address to qualify as high-confidence.
 We identified 284 such matches, accounting for 0.33\% of the \num{86445} delegates on Tally.